 The AV receiver is the powerhouse of the home cinema experience.
-It binds together the sources, the speakers and what you see on screen.
+It binds together the sources, the speaker package and what you see on screen.
 It brings cinema magic into your home, cocooning you in a soundscape of humour, drama, crashes, bangs and wallops.

 But AV receivers are imposing machines.
 If you’re an AV newbie, it can be daunting to know where to start when you’re confronted with a big metal box covered in a multitude of connections, sockets and acronyms.

-So, whether you have an amp ready to set up or you're looking to acquire one, we’re here to guide you through all that intricacy.
+So, whether you have an amp ready to set up or you're looking to buy one, we’re here to guide you through all that intricacy.

 We’ll give you tips on what to consider when choosing the right AV receiver for you, what to look out for with the connections, talk you through the auto-calibration process and give you even more tips on how to get the very best performance out of your new home cinema amplifier.
 You’ll be a pro in no time.